insight-centre/naisc/README.md

 ## Installation

+The latest build can be downloaded from [GitHub Releases](https://github.com/insight-centre/naisc/releases)

+The latest versions can be downloaded with

+    install.sh

-Naisc can be installed with Maven, to compile and run the system run the
+**Alternatively** Naisc can be installed with Maven, to compile and run the system run the
 following:

-    mvn install
+    install.sh

+**Alternatively** you may download the compiled JARs from the release and place them at the following paths

+* `https://github.com/insight-centre/naisc/releases/download/Ubuntu-latest/naisc-core-1.1-jar-with-dependencies.jar` →  `naisc-core/target/naisc-core-1.1-jar-with-dependencies.jar`
+* `https://github.com/insight-centre/naisc/releases/download/Ubuntu-latest/naisc-meas-jar-with-dependencies.jar` → `naisc-meas/target/naisc-meas-jar-with-dependencies.jar`

 ## Meas - Meas Evaluation and Analysis Suite